 Snow has finally made its way to Oslo and we couldn’t be more excited.
 Are you planning on visiting the capital of Norway around Christmas?
 Perfect.
 Not sure what you should do?
 Even better.
-We’ve listed our favourite places to see, to eat and things to do in Oslo.
+We’ve listed our favourite places to see, to eat and things to do for Christmas in Oslo.
 So put an extra jumper on and dust off your Norwegian dictionary, we’re visiting Winter Wonderland Oslo edition.

-Most “Christmassy” places
+Oslos most “Christmassy” places

 During Christmas, the city centre of Oslo is lit up by thousands of lights and sparkling decorations.
 Here you’ll find a giant Christmas tree, a talking reindeer and Santa Claus himself.
 In addition to that, you can get on a carousel and visit a tent with kids activities.
 Walking through the city and exploring is the perfect way to spend your day in Oslo, especially if you’re travelling with kids.

 Looking for the most Christmassy spots in Oslo?
 Then the many Christmas markets are the places to be.
-See how the impressive decorations light up the capital and turn Oslo into Christmas Wonderland.
+See how the impressive decorations light up the capital and turn Oslo into a Christmas Wonderland.
 We’ve listed some of our favourite Christmas markets below.

-Best Christmas markets
+Oslos best Christmas markets

 Jul i Vinterland